brick-city/utils/src/lucidePick/README.md

     console.log(categories);
     // Example: [{ category: '*', count: 1024 }, { category: 'arrows', count: 24 }, { category: 'design', count: 18 }]
-    // Note: '*' category is always first, other categories are sorted alphabetically },
+    // Note: '*' category is always first, other categories are sorted alphabetically
+    // The count for the '*' category represents the total number of icons matching the current filter },

   // Callback for icon list updates
   iconListCallback: (icons) => {
     // Handle icon list updates
-    // icons is an array of icon metadata objects console.log(icons);
+    // icons is an array of icon metadata objects sorted alphabetically by name console.log(icons);
     // Example: [{ icon: 'ArrowUp', name: 'arrow-up', tags: [...], categories: [...] }]
   },